-Citizenship & Immigration Canada implemented a new method of application called Express Entry.
+Immigration, Refugees, Citizenship Canada (IRCC) implemented a new method of application called Express Entry.
 With Express Entry, foreign nationals create a profile earning a set number of points.
-CIC will issue "Invitations to Apply (ITAs) to Foreign Nationals who met a mimum number of points as established by CIC.
+IRCC will issue "Invitations to Apply (ITAs) to Foreign Nationals who met a mimum number of points as established by IRCC.

 Extensive documentation is required in preparation for creating a profile and a complete permanent residence application.
 Some of the major documents that are required for submission include, but not limited to, the following:

 The principal applicant must register for one of the following English Proficiency exams:

 Please ensure that you register for the GENERAL exam